Neymar pays tribute to Kobe Bryant in goal celebration | Goal.com

 Football players and clubs from all over the world expressed their grief following the news of the five-time NBA champion's passing and Neymar followed up by paying his respects on the field.

-The 27-year-old opened the scoring for the Ligue 1 champions with a fine strike 28 minutes into the match.
+The 27-year-old opened the scoring for the Ligue 1 champions with a fine strike 28 minutes into the match at the Stade Pierre-Mauroy.

-Then early in the second half, Lille were penalised for a Reinildo hand ball and Neymar stepped up to take it.
+Then early in the second half, Lille were penalised for a hand ball from left-back Reinildo Mandava and Neymar stepped up to take it.

 Neymar's tribute to Kobe Bryant is beautiful 😢pic.twitter.com/fXP1Q9noS0— Goal (@goal) January 26, 2020